 The rest of the circuit can now play itself out in the way envisaged by Marx.
-Living labor and material inputs are combined in production (P) to produce a greater quantity of commodities (C’) with the hope of selling the output for a greater monetary sum (M’) than was initially advanced.
+Living labor and material inputs are combined in production (P) to produce commodities (C’) of greater value than those that went into their production with the hope of selling the output for a greater monetary sum (M’) than was initially advanced.

 The whole purpose of the monetary circuit, when viewed from the perspective of capitalists, is to profit from the exercise.
 In Marx’s terms, this requires both the creation of surplus value in production and its realization in exchange.
 The main difference between Marxists and non-Marxists is that non-Marxists have in mind only money and physical quantities, whereas Marx and Marxists consider not only these but also monetary value as an equivalent for an amount of socially necessary labor time.
 So, while in non-Marxist economics there is a physical surplus (in Kalecki’s simplest two-sector model, it consists of investment goods and capitalist consumption goods), and a corresponding monetary surplus, there is no presumption that the monetary amount of total profit is connected to surplus labor (in fact, usually at least a tacit rejection of the idea).